KenWouters/ehealthconnection_tryout/README.md

 The errors we were getting were really unclear in which file or which configuration was erroneous.

 Then we got a security exception: be.ehealth.technicalconnector.exception.TechnicalConnectorException: An error occurred while instantiating the webservice security handler: unable to insert security header

-## Log

-### 12/06/2018 - Working flow getting a SAMLToken
-Today we managed to actually retrieve a SAMLToken Response.
-We haven't yet tried calling a follow up webservice call, e.g. `determineInsurability`.

-We documented everything in the [HOWTO](HOWTO.md), but here's the gist of what we did today.

-We connected to a conference call and were able to resolve the errors by using a `FallbackConnection` to create a session.

-We also had to change the default properties for the keystore configurations to the location in our project.

-And eventually got stuck again on a SoapFaultException saying the request was invalid or malformed.
-But we **were** able to send a soap request.

-During the conf call the accepting server's serverlog was investigated to find out what happened.
-It appears the endpoint url was deprecated, we were still using an old URL, which we got from the `connector-packaging-persphysiotherapist` zip file.
-Smals were going to correct this.

-The last step was to exclude some properties in the example property file, who were specific to the persphysiotherapist connector, and are meaningless to MyVSBNet.